Cinema of Bhutan: History

-in 2014, Karma Dhendup directed Ap Bokto, a 3-d computer-animated fim based on a Bhutanese folk tale.
-In 2016, Drukten: The Dragon's Treasure was the first Bhutanese 2-d animation movie.
+in 2014, Karma Dhendup directed Ap Bokto, a 3-D computer-animated fim based on a Bhutanese folk tale.
+In 2016, Drukten: The Dragon's Treasure was the first Bhutanese 2-D animated movie.

-For contemporary content, in 2017, R.C.
+In 2017, R.C.
 Chand's film Thimphu was hailed as "doing away with the notion that all independent Bhutanese movies draw upon the country's Buddhist mysticism."
 It presents the life of Bhutan's capital through different characters, including an alcoholic family, a transgender woman, and a young singer with problems of career and love.

 Female directors are rare in Bhutan.
 One is Kesang Chuki, who produced ten documentaries, docudramas, and short movies, including Nangi Aums to Go-thrips (Housewives to Leaders, 2011), about the problems of Bhutanese women who assume public roles, and A Young Democracy (2008), where Chuki accompanies two candidates in their campaigns for the first ever democratic election in Bhutan.

 The Next Guardian was the first feature-length documentary film by Bhutanese director Arun Bhattarai and Hungarian director Dorrotya Zurbo.
 It premiered at IDFA, 2017 and was featured in MoMA among several other film festivals.

 The Bhutan Beskop film celebration (2010, 2011) was a significant event for the local film industry.
 Financial specialists and sometimes banks fund new productions that are screened in one of Bhutan's several cinemas, of which the Lugar Lobby in Thimphu with 880 seats is the biggest.

-A sum of 152 Bhutanese movies were created in the main decade of the 21st century.
-Bhutan has two distribution houses.
-Business movies are periodically in light of an "affection" subject, here and there joined with a social issue (HIV, urbanization) taking after a customary script with exchanges, tunes, dances, complicated relations and a battle.
-Spending plans change from $15,000 to $50,000.
-Compensations for performers and vocalists have gone up from $1,000 (2006) to $10,000 per film for top on-screen characters in 2011.
-Real uses for film preparations are coordinations, gear and compensations.
-The gross income for a well known film (up to 90,000 onlookers) may reach up to $140,000, while less well known movies may raise half of it and unpopular movies hazard shortages.
+In 2019, the film Lunana: A Yak in the Classroom, directed by Pawo Choyning Dorji, received international acclaim and was nominated for Best International Feature Film at the 94th Academy Awards.

 Main issues

 Market

 The Bhutanese market is small.
-Leading Bhutanese director Tshering Wangyel recalled in 2015 that in the 20th century, "distribution was an ordeal, requiring filmmakers to carry generators, fuel, and screening equipment from village to village."
-Much has improved in the 21st century but, according to Wangyel "distribution continues to be a slog, handicapping the industry's growth."
+Though the major cities have movie theaters, the country's largely rural structure makes distribution a challenge.
+In an interview in 2015 with the Hindustan Times, director Tshering Wangyel stated that it is still necessary to "lug a makeshift cinema from village to village to reach Bhutan's movie-loving population," renting school auditoriums or setting up a tent in each venue, and it can take a year for a movie to screen across the entire country.
+Much has improved in the 21st century but, according to Wangyel, "distribution continues to be a slog, handicapping the industry's growth."
 Despite these problems, Wangyel said, "the industry is thriving, with audiences in one of the most remote countries on earth flocking to homegrown movies."